SimonRafferty/Arduino-Claude-Bridge/README.md

 # Arduino Claude Bridge

 A web-based development environment that connects Claude AI with Arduino CLI for seamless embedded development.
-Perfect for special effects work with ESP32, Teensy, and SAMD21 boards.
+Perfect for work with ESP32, Teensy, and SAMD21 boards.

 ## Features